Non-Negative Matrix Factorization for 2D-XAS Images of Lithium Ion Batteries: Materials and Methods

 \subsection{Peak top energy}

-To visualize the reaction inhomogeneity, Nakamura et al. obtained two-dimensional maps of SOC of Li$_x$CoO$_2$ in the model composite electrode from the peak top energy of the X-ray absorption spectrum at each pixel \cite{RN1483}.
-To confirm the consistency of the results obtained with the modified ONMF and those with the peak top energy, we compared the spatial structures obtained with these two methods.
+To visualize the reaction inhomogeneity, Nakamura et al. obtained two-dimensional maps of LC of Li$_x$CoO$_2$ in the model composite electrode from the PTE of the X-ray absorption spectrum at each pixel \cite{RN1483}.
+Here, we confirmed the consistency of the LC map and the domain patterns obtained by the one-sided ONMF.
+Because the LC has a one-to-one correlation with the PTE between 7728.5$[\mathrm{eV}]$ $<$ PTE $<$ 7730.2$[\mathrm{eV}]$, instead of comparing the LC map and the domain patterns, we compared the PTE map with the domain patterns.

-First, we determined the peak top energy by fitting a Gaussian distribution to the X-ray absorption spectrum at each pixel and obtained two-dimensional maps of the peak top energy.
-Next, we classified pixels on the obtained map into three sets, denoted by D1, D2 and D3, which have the peak top energies in the ranges of $(E_2,\infty)$, $(E_2,E_1)$ and $(0,E_1)$, respectively. $E_1$ and $E_2$ are thresholds for classifying all of the pixels into D1, D2, or D3.
+First, we determined the PTE by fitting a Gaussian distribution to the X-ray absorption spectrum at each pixel and obtained two-dimensional maps of the PTE.
+Next, we classified pixels on the obtained map into three sets, denoted by D1, D2 and D3, which have PTEs in the ranges of $(E_2,\infty)$, $(E_2,E_1)$ and $(0,E_1)$, respectively. $E_1$ and $E_2$ are thresholds for classifying all of the pixels into D1, D2, or D3.

-To quantitatively compare results obtained with the modified ONMF and those with the peak top energy, we calculated the cross correlation of $\bm{w}_{i}$ of the modified ONMF and pixels of Dk using Eq. (\ref{eq:corr}).
-In this comparison, the threshold $E_1$ was determined by maximizing the cross correlation between the pixels of D3 and the most similar $\bm{w}_{i}$ to the pixels of D3, while the threshold $E_2$ was determined by maximizing the cross correlation between the pixels of D1 and the most similar $\bm{w}_{i}$ to the pixels of D1.
+To quantitatively compare results obtained with the one-sided ONMF and those with the PTE, we calculated the cross correlation of $\boldsymbol{w}_{i}$ of the one-sided ONMF and pixels of Dk using Eq. (\ref{eq:corr}).
+In this comparison, the threshold $E_1$ was determined by maximizing the cross correlation between the pixels of D3 and the most similar $\boldsymbol{w}_{i}$ to the pixels of D3, while the threshold $E_2$ was determined by maximizing the cross correlation between the pixels of D1 and the most similar $\boldsymbol{w}_{i}$ to the pixels of D1.

-Furthermore, to confirm the consistency between results obtained with the modified ONMF and with respect to the peak top energy, we also compared the relative relations of the peak top energies of the three domains of the modified ONMF that are most highly correlated with D1, D2 and D3 with the thresholds $E_1$ and $E_2$.
+Furthermore, to confirm the consistency between results obtained with the one-sided ONMF and with respect to the PTE, we compared the PTEs of the three domains of the one-sided ONMF that were most highly correlated with D1, D2 and D3 with the values of the thresholds $E_1$ and $E_2$.